Renatuscape/Nyarlathopet/README.md

 * ✅ Toggle info and buttons on/off according to whether a pet exists
 * ✅ Display pet stats if one exists
 * Implement Book of Masks
-* 🔄 Implement summoning
+* ↪️ Implement summoning
-    * ✅ I"Begin Ritual" button should start a summoning sequence that consumes items/cultists/own stats and some sanity
+    * ✅ "Begin Ritual" button should start a summoning sequence that consumes items/cultists/own stats and some sanity
+    * Implement final summoning of the mask
+        * Where should this button go?
+        * When should it become available?
 * Implement worship
 * Implement feeding
     * Track whether pet was fed this round, and increase rage if it was not.
 Clearly alert the player